jpedroan/megua/README.rst

     $ open ~/.megua/conf.py

-6. Create the first exercise for siacua (a worksheet will open)
+6. Create the first exercise targeting LaTex (a worksheet will open)
 ::

-    $ megua new E12X34_AddTwoNumbers_001_siacua.sagews
+    $ megua new E12X34_AddTwoNumbers_001_latex.sagews

 7. Create a catalog of all exercises: